walmav/spire-katacoda/app-envoy/step4.md

-### Configure SPIRE Agent Cluster:
+## Configure SPIRE Agent Cluster

-Click on the Envoy.
+Click **envoy.yaml** in the frame to the right of this text to display the Envoy configuration file.

 Envoy must be configured to communicate with the SPIRE Agent by configuring a cluster that points to the Unix domain socket the SPIRE Agent provides.
-The connect_timeout influences how fast Envoy will be able to respond if the SPIRE Agent is not running when Envoy is started or if the SPIRE Agent is restarted.
+The `connect_timeout` for `spire-agent` influences how fast Envoy will be able to respond if the SPIRE Agent is not running when Envoy is started or if the SPIRE Agent is restarted.

+Click **Copy to Editor** to insert the `connect_timeout` for `spire-agent` configuration into the Envoy configration file.

 <pre class="file" data-filename="envoy.yaml" data-target="insert" data-marker="#ADD_SPIRE_AGENT_CLUSTER">